AustinHartman/stats_scraper/README.md

 		              career stats (ppg, rbpg, efg%, etc. ) of every active NBA player as of 04/07/2018

-warriros.csv:         also created using learn2.py and gives same career statistics
+warriors.csv:         also created using learn2.py and gives same career statistics
                       but only for active players on the warriors as of 04/07/2018

 klay_thompson.csv
 stephen_curry.csv
 shaun_livingston.csv: each csv contains the career statistics for the
 					  given player

+nba_plyr_reg_season_stats.csv: 2017-2018 season stats for each player, height weight
+							   and win shares and player efficiency rating